conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 }
 ```

-The changes are evident from what we talked before, just generalizing stuff, we just need to move away the function that is used for `view`, indeed that is what we do next.
+The changes are evident from what we talked before, just generalizing stuff, we just need to move the wrapping of the `view_markdown` into the `display` method of the Displayer for the `markdown_visualizer`, indeed that is what we do next.

 Let's create a displayer for the `markdown_visualizer`: